npm/policies/conduct.md

 license to be rude.

 Disputes over package rights must be handled respectfully, according to the terms described in the npm Dispute Resolution document.
+There is never a good reason to be rude over package name disputes.

 Any spamming, trolling, flaming, baiting, or other attention-stealing behaviour is not welcome, and will not be tolerated.